senkuthegreat/Activities/docs/v1/guide/localization.md

   // Get the user's language
   const userLanguage = await presence.getSetting<string>('lang') || 'en'

-  // PreMiD automatically loads your localization file
-  // and makes it available through the presence.strings object const strings = presence.strings[userLanguage] || presence.strings.en

-  // Access your custom strings
+  // You must use the getStrings method to access translations

-  // The getStrings method automatically extracts the message field
+  // Get translations using the getStrings method

   // Create the presence data
   const presenceData: PresenceData = {